Omid Noorafkan: Youth

 Noorafkan played five matches for Iran under-17 scoring one goal.
 Later on, he was called up for Iran under-20 and became a regular member.
-With the Iranian under-20 team he became the vice-captain and took part at the 2016 AFC U-19 Championship, under manager Amir Hossein Peiravani, playing an important role in Iran's tournament run.
-After beating Uzbekistan in the Quarter-finals, Iran managed to qualify for the 2017 FIFA U-20 World Cup, making their first appearance in World Cup after 16 years having Noorafkan started every match of the tournament.
+With the Iranian under-20 team he became the vice-captain and took part in the 2016 AFC U-19 Championship, under manager Amir Hossein Peiravani, playing an important role in Iran's tournament run.
+After beating Uzbekistan in the Quarter-finals, Iran managed to qualify for the 2017 FIFA U-20 World Cup, making their first appearance in World Cup after 16 years having Noorafkan starting every match of the tournament.
 However Iran was knocked out of the competition after losing 5–6 on penalties to Saudi Arabia in Semi-finals.

 As 2017 FIFA U-20 World Cup coincided with Esteghlal's match in Champions League against Al Ain, Esteghlal's coach Alireza Mansourian was against Noorafkan joining the U20 squad to play in the competition.
 However, later on, the coach changed his mind and decided to let the player join the U20 squad and captain the side.
 He made his tournament debut against Costa Rica while wearing the captain armband, as Iran beat their opponent 1–0.
 It was Iran's first win and the goal was Iran's first goal in the competition after 40 years which was scored by Mehdi Mehdikhani.
 On 24 May, in Iran's second match against Zambia, Noorafkan began the game and managed to be fouled and get a free-kick which was converted by Reza Shekari and get a 2–0 lead.
 However, Iran couldn't keep the lead as Zambia made a comeback and Iran lost the match 4–2.
 He also played the full 90 minutes against Portugal which Iran lost 2–1 and was eventually eliminated from the competition.

 Senior

 Noorafkan on his debut with Iran national team in 2018.

 Noorafkan was called up for the first time for the Iran senior team in August 2017 at the age 20 by coach Carlos Queiroz for Iran's 2018 FIFA World Cup qualifying matches against South Korea and Syria.
 On 17 March 2018, he made his official debut in a 4–0 victory against Sierra Leone, assisting Mohammad Reza Khanzadeh's goal.
 In May 2018 he was named in Carlos Queiroz's Preliminary 35-man Iran squad for the 2018 World Cup in Russia.
 However he did not make the final 23 and was left out of the squad.
+Noorfakan, along with Kasra Taheri, announced he would not travel with the national team to Mexico to play in the 2026 FIFA World Cup.